Operation options

 specification, the default disks for jobs are used.
 Namely, HDD (the default

-medium, in most cases) or NVME (when running on modern GPU hosts — v100 and newer).
+medium) in most cases, or NVME, when running on modern GPU hosts (v100 and newer).
 In this case, no book-keeping is done on used space — free disk space is assumed to be abundant, no problems are expected.
-Only the data that the user stores on the cluster is quoted, while the disk space used for the job does not count toward the user's disk quota (account).
+Only the data that the user stores on the cluster counts toward that user's disk quota (account), while the disk space used for the job does not.
 The scheduler ensures that no job exceeds its limits and that the sum of the limits of all jobs on the cluster node does not exceed the available disk space on the cluster node.

 In addition, specifying disk_space